PickNikRobotics/beta_moveit_website/team/team.md

                     <h3>Henning Kayser, MSE</h3>
                 </a>
                 <div class="team-position">Applied Robotics Scientist</div>
-                <p>B.S.
-Computer Science at University of Hamburg w/focus on distributed systems.
-M.S.
-Computer Science w/focus on motion planning and machine learning.
+                <p>M.S.
+Computer Science at University of Hamburg with focus on motion planning and machine learning, B.S.
+Computer Science with focus on distributed systems.
 Broad experience with autonomous robots and scenarios with unstable dynamics like liquid pouring or pushing of objects.
 Expertise in motion planning, trajectory optimization, constrained and Cartesian path planning as well as 3D-perception and image processing.
 Winning team participant in the IROS 2018 Mobile Manipulation Hackathon.
                 </p>
                 <span class="show-more-team">Read More</span>
             </div>